venatius/house-price-prediction/README.md

 # House Price Prediction

-A simple machine learning project to predict house prices using linear regression and stacking models, with interactive user input and visualization of key features.
+This Project was initially made on January 2025 but pushed to github on June 2025 A simple machine learning project to predict house prices using linear regression and stacking models, with interactive user input and visualization of key features.

 ---